-See Reading Array Data on page 43 for more information.
+See "Reading Array Data" for more information.
 Refer to the AC Read-Only Operations table for timing specifications and the timing diagram.
 Refer to the DC Characteristics table for the active current specification on reading array data.

 Page Mode Read